Credit Card Calculator

 Tips & Best Practices

-- ✓The minimum payment trap: a $5,000 balance at 22% APR with minimum payments only takes 27+ years and costs over $9,000 in interest.
-Paying just $200/month fixed instead reduces payoff time to 32 months and total interest to $1,275 — saving over $7,700.
+- ✓The minimum payment trap is one of the most financially destructive traps in personal finance: a $5,000 balance at 22% APR with minimum-only payments takes 27-plus years and costs over $9,000 in interest.
+Paying just $200 per month reduces payoff time to 32 months and total interest to $1,275 — saving over $7,700 and 25 years of debt for less than $100 more per month.

 Who Uses This Calculator